owncloud/ocis/changelog/unreleased/enhancement-app-provider-language-selection.md

 Enhancement: Added language option to the app provider

-We've added an language option to the app provider which will in the end be passed to the app a user opens so that the web ui is displayed in the users language.
+We've added a language option to the app provider which will in the end be passed to the app a user opens so that the web ui is displayed in the users language.

 https://github.com/owncloud/ocis/pull/4399